Multi-Sensory HMI for Human-Centric Industrial Digital Twins: A 6G Vision of Future Industry: Digital Twin for 6G-Empowered I4.0

 \subsection{The 6G Ambition of DT-Driven Industry}

-Industry 4.0, conceptualized in 2011~\cite{kagermann2011industrie}, seeks to digitalize, automate, and intelligentize the traditional manufacturing and industrial practices with mordern smart technologies.
+I4.0, conceptualized in 2011~\cite{kagermann2011industrie}, seeks to digitize and automate the traditional manufacturing and industrial practices with mordern smart technologies.
 Identifying I4.0 as one of its key deployment scenarios, 5G has introduced a gallery of new use cases and technologies for support: the massive machine-type communications (mMTC) to enable dense IoT connections, the ultra reliable low-latency communications (URLLC) to guarantee timely and reliable data synchronization, the multi-access edge computing (MEC) to improve accessibility to artificial intelligence, the non-public network architecture to strengthen the security, and the vertical model to deliver heterogeneous services that are tailored to specific industry.

 Now, while the deployment of 5G is rapidly spreading over the world, new ambition towards the next generation mobile networks for 2030s have already motivated up-springing research efforts, which aim at pushing everything beyond what 5G promises - and I4.0 cannot be missed.
-A new concept called Society 5.0 was recently proposed by the government of Japan, which extends the boarder of Industry 4.0 by putting human into the loop of CPS.
+A new concept called Society 5.0 was proposed by the government of Japan, which extends the boarder of Industry 4.0 by putting human into the loop of CPS~\cite{fukuyama2018society}.
 Coinciding with each other on the human-centric view, Society 5.0 and 6G turn out to be a match made in heaven \cite{maier20216g}, leading to a pervasive CPS environment with ubiquitous connectivity - not only between everybody, between everything, but also between people and things.
 This implies to introduce a plethora of emerging human-centric industrial use cases to further enhance I4.0.
 According to the on-going European 6G flagship project \emph{Hexa-X}~\cite{uusitalo2021hexa,daria2021expanded}, 6G use cases can be clustered into several use case families: